eungella-io/Killara/CONTRIBUTING.md

 -   Does it make developing Killara easier?
 -   Does it fix a bug? -> Create an issue with the steps to reproduce
 -   Does it break anything? -> Run the tests
--   Does it stick to the original goal of Killara -> Distraction free writing
+-   Does it stick to the original goal of Killara -> Distraction-free writing
 -   Does it reduce the build size?
 -   Does it improve the user experience?
 -   Does it improve the performance?